compprog-lecture-tools/judge/README.md

  * HPI styling and links to imprint page
  * Added C++17 language
  * Added data fixtures containing the settings for production and some development conveniences
+ * Added contests sorted by runtime (after sorting by number of problems solved)

 ### Upgrading to a newer DOMjudge version